Spectra of Overlapping Wishart Matrices and the Gaussian Free Field: Introduction

 Let $\psi(x,y)$ be a two-dimensional function.
 We define the centered linear statistic $\PCLSg{\psi}$ by

 for those functions $\psi$ for which this makes sense.
 Note that $\Wmf{y}$ is a step function, and hence this integral is a finite weighted sum of linear statistics.

 We need to consider measures which are sufficiently smooth in the $x$ coordinate to have a limit in this scaling, and thus we choose to examine test functions of the form $\psi(x,y)\rho(y)$ where $\psi$ is a Borel-measurable function and $\rho$ is a compactly supported measure.
+For such measures, the linear statistic $\PCLSg{\psi(x,y)\rho(y)}$ is naturally given by

+which can be seen to agree with the definition given for $X_{\psi}$ when $\rho$ is absolutely continuous.

 The precise regularity in the $x$ coordinate we require is in terms of the fractional Sobolev norms.
 Define the norm $\FSN$ by

 with $\hat\phi$ the Fourier transform

 For a fixed, compactly supported probability measure $\rho$, we define the norm